Location (BN22 7LL)

 On 15 August 1922 this and an adjoining area were conveyed to the council for £2.200.
 On 30 June 1931 the Duke of Windsor, as Prince of Wales, visited the park and planted a tree.
 It was shortly after renamed “Princes Park” in his honour.
 In 2011 the park became nominated as a Queen Elizabeth II Field.

 The central feature of the park is a large artificial lake where model yachts and powerboats are often raced by two local clubs and many swans congregate.
 Nearby, Buzz Active (formerly Spray Watersports) teach sailing skills to all ages.

 Lakeside terraced paths are provided with seating and there are lawns and a large scented rose garden for picnicking and informal recreation.
 A children’s playground is situated at each end of the lake.
-Bowling greens and a putting course are located near the café.
+Bowling greens are located near the café.